mganss/SyncChanges/README.md

 Change Tracking
 ---------------

 Change Tracking must be enabled in the source database and the tables you want to replicate.
-This can be done either through SSMS or the following SQL ():
+This can be done either through SSMS or the following SQL:

 ```sql
 alter database Test